Courtesy of American Express

 If you simply want to redeem points for travel through either issuer’s portal, then you should opt for the Chase card.
 However, if you plan to use your points to a specific airline or hotel, you should think about which program’s partners are more useful for your needs.
 Do you see yourself using United and Southwest miles, or is Delta your carrier of choice?
 Are you a Hilton loyalist, or would you get more use out of Hyatt points?
 Look at your past travel, and any destinations you might be considering for the future, and then think about which credit card program offers a better set of transfer partners who can get you there.

 The next major question will be which card lets you earn more points on the things you tend to buy the most.
-If groceries, dining, and airfare are three of your major expenses, the Amex Gold Card pulls way ahead—even with the Chase Sapphire Preferred’s temporary grocery bonus.
-However, if you tend to spend more on a wider range of travel categories—like rideshares, hotels, cruises, trains, and even campgrounds and parking—you can get more mileage out of the Chase Sapphire Preferred.
+If groceries, dining, and airfare are three of your major expenses, the Amex Gold Card pulls slighly—even with the Chase Sapphire Preferred’s new earning rates.
+However, if you tend to spend more on a wider range of travel categories—like rideshares, hotels, cruises, trains, and even campgrounds and parking—you can probably get more mileage out of the Chase Sapphire Preferred.

 Dollar to dollar, this is a clear-cut consideration.
-The Chase Sapphire Preferred costs $95 per year to carry while the Amex Gold Card’s annual fee is a significantly higher $250.
+The Chase Sapphire Preferred costs $95 per year to carry while the Amex Gold Card’s annual fee is a significantly higher $250 (see rates and fees).
 However, you also have to think about whether you’ll use the $100 in annual airline incidental fee statement credits, the $10 monthly Uber Cash, and the $10 per month toward dining which you can enjoy with the Amex Gold Card.
 That’s a potential $220 per year in value that you don’t get with the Chase Sapphire Preferred.
-What’s more, if you get the Amex Gold Card right now, you can potentially get $100 in airline incidental fee statement credits in 2020, and $100 more in 2021 since the benefit resets by the calendar year.

 Amex Gold Card members can also book hotels through the American Express Hotel Collection, and reservations include benefits like room upgrades and, more importantly, a $100 credit per stay toward eligible activity, dining, and spa charges.
 Chase Sapphire Preferred cardholders can book stays through Visa Signature Hotels and enjoy upgrades subject to availability, complimentary breakfast for two, and a $25 food or beverage credit.